All the ingredients | We tell you everything. Absolutely nothing is hidden from you.

-Yes, no true bar of soap can be “saponified” (turned into soap) without the aid of sodium hydroxide (lye in the olden days, derived from wood ash).
+Yes, no true bar of soap can be “saponified” (turned into soap) without the aid of sodium hydroxide (lye).
+People used to make lye from wood ash in the olden days.
 This is a very strong alkaline substance, but there is none of it left by the time the oils complete the chemical reaction and become soap.
 So, rather than listing it as part of the ingredients, we have chosen to list the goat milk and “saponified oils” as follows:

 No scents added, guaranteed